elihunter173/website/content/notes/ncsu/1s/e102/index.md

 * Goal of E-101: Show engineering as a profession, the design cycle, basic problem solving.
-* Goals of E-102: Specific the grand challenges engineers face, how engineers tackle those, and how those challenges impact history, politics, society, etc.
+* Goals of E-102: Specify the grand challenges engineers face, how engineers tackle those, and how those challenges impact history, politics, society, etc.
     * This is a GEP (interdisciplinary perspectives).